 Product Disruptions Are Impacting My Business Continuity

-Business continuity encompasses planning and preparation to ensure that an organization can continue to operate in the event of a serious incident or disaster, and is able to recover to an operational state within a reasonably short period of time.
-In this panel session a provider, supplier and distributor representative will each discuss their roles, and how they can work together to develop and implement supply continuity plans for disaster and emergency events.
-Presenters will outline what each group should expect from the others as they establish leading practices that minimize the impact supply disruption events have on their organizations.
+Business continuity encompasses strategic planning and preparation to ensure that an organization can continue to operate in the event of a serious incident or disaster.
+And is able to recover to an operational state within a reasonably short period of time.
+In this on-demand recording, a provider, supplier and distributor will discuss their roles, and how they can work together to develop and implement product continuity plans for a disaster or emergency.
+Presenters will outline what each group should expect from one another as they establish leading practices that minimize the impact supply disruption events have on their organizations.

 - Define a product disruption (shortages, discontinuations, recalls, etc.).

 - Describe a process to respond to a product disruption that includes key leadership stakeholders for decision making and communication.

 - Identify and address potential business continuity risk factors.

 - List steps to be taken to assure timely and coordinated response protecting patients and clinicians from adverse outcomes.